vippsas/vipps-epayment-api/operations/cancel.md

 then you should cancel the payment:
 [`POST:/epayment/v1/payments/{reference}/cancel`][cancel-payment-endpoint].
-Cancelling a payment provides a good user experience and synchronizes the user's bank statement and the Vipps MobilePay app payment overview with their expectations from a merchant.
+Cancelling a payment provides a good user experience and synchronizes the user's bank statement and the Vipps or MobilePay app payment overview with their expectations from a merchant.

 A payment can be cancelled via the API or